StephenKing/st-g.de/about.md

 ## Bio

-- since 11/2019: Directory Technology, Infrastructure at [EMnify](https:///www.emnify.com), where we develop and operate custom-built mobile core networks for the Internet of Things.
+- since 11/2019: Director Technology, Infrastructure at [EMnify](https:///www.emnify.com), where we develop and operate custom-built mobile core networks for the Internet of Things.
 - 10/2018 - 10/2019: Head of Site Reliability Engineering at EMnify
 - 08/2018 - 09/2018: Site Reliability Engineer at EMnify.
 - 05/2017 - 08/2018: Software engineer at EMnify.